Bartosz-D3V/millionpugs-challenge/README.md

 docker run -dp 8080:8080 millionpugs-challenge:latest
 ```

-_Please note that running application inside container takes time during the first build as it has to download Gradle and JDK._
+_Please note that running application inside container takes time during the first build as it has to download Gradle and JDK 11._

 ### Testing

 #### Database
+By default, application run on localhost and port 8080.

 Application database is auto-populated during startup.

 To access H2 console open your browser at http://localhost:8080/h2-console